APTrust/dart-docs/docs/dart2/download.md

+---
+description: >-
+  Download the DART 2 installer, version 2.0.22, for Mac, Windows, or Linux, with links and setup instructions.
+---

 _Updated March 14, 2023_

 Download the DART installer for your system.
 The current version is 2.0.22 (released March 14, 2023).